EmaSuriano/gatsby-theme-jsonresume/README.md

 Available scripts:

-- `build-and-serve`: Build the demo project and host it in localhost
+- `start`: Build the demo project and host it in localhost.
+- `test`: Build the demo project and run tests.

 ## Contributing